OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 beyond the abatement deadline

-If you receive a citation and do not correct the violation by the deadline OSHA sets, penalties accumulate daily.
-A 30-day delay could add nearly $500,000 on top of the original fine.
-This is where many facilities face the largest unexpected financial exposure.
+Receive a citation, miss the deadline, and penalties accumulate daily.
+A 30-day delay can add nearly $500,000 on top of the original fine.
+This is where facilities face the largest unexpected financial exposure.

 Why Facilities Get Cited Under 1910.147

-No written energy control procedures, or procedures that are not machine-specific.
-OSHA requires a documented procedure for each machine or piece of equipment where employees perform servicing or maintenance.
-A single generic procedure covering your entire facility does not meet the standard.
-Every machine with distinct energy sources needs its own documented procedure identifying the type and magnitude of energy, the location of isolating devices, and the specific steps to shut down, isolate, block, and verify.
+No written energy control procedures, or procedures that are not machine-specific (c)(4).
+OSHA requires a documented procedure for each machine where employees service or maintain equipment.
+A single generic procedure covering the whole facility does not meet the standard.
+Every machine with distinct energy sources needs its own procedure identifying type and magnitude of energy, the location of isolating devices, and the steps to shut down, isolate, block, and verify.

-Failure to conduct the required annual periodic inspection.
-Under 1910.147(c)(6), employers must perform an annual review of each energy control procedure to confirm it is still adequate and that employees understand it.
+Failure to conduct the required annual periodic inspection (c)(6).
+Employers must perform an annual review of each energy control procedure to confirm it is still adequate and that employees understand it.
 The inspection must be performed by an authorized employee other than the one using the procedure.
-Many facilities either skip this entirely, perform it inconsistently, or fail to document it properly.
+Many facilities skip it, run it inconsistently, or fail to document it.

-Inadequate or missing employee training.
-Every authorized, affected, and other employee must receive training appropriate to their role.
-Authorized employees need to know how to apply and remove energy controls.
-Affected employees need to understand the purpose and limitations of the program.
-Retraining is required when procedures change, job assignments change, or inspections reveal gaps in knowledge.
+Inadequate or missing employee training (c)(7).
+Every authorized, affected, and other employee needs training appropriate to their role.
+Authorized employees apply and remove energy controls.
+Affected employees understand the purpose and limits of the program.
+Retraining is required when procedures change, job assignments change, or inspections reveal knowledge gaps.

 Robotics and automation gaps.
-Newer equipment, robotic cells, and automated lines introduce energy sources and access patterns that many legacy LOTO programs were never designed to address.
-Interlock gated entry, safeguarded access zones, and multi-energy robotic cells require updated procedures and often specialized placards that clearly communicate the isolation steps for each access point.
+New equipment, robotic cells, and automated lines bring energy sources and access patterns that legacy LOTO programs were never designed to address.
+Interlock gated entry, safeguarded access zones, and multi-energy robotic cells need updated procedures and specialized placards that spell out the isolation steps for each access point.

-No verification of zero energy state.
-The standard requires employees to verify that isolation and de-energization have been accomplished before starting work.
-Skipping this step or not documenting it in procedures is a common citation trigger.
+No verification of zero energy state (d)(6).
+The standard requires employees to verify that isolation and de-energization are complete before starting work.
+The "try" step.
+Skipping it, or leaving it out of the written procedure, is one of the most frequently cited operator failures.

 What Happens After You Receive a Citation